genetronhealth/safesim-eval/README.md

 Java8, Python 2.7.15+, Python 3.8.10+ are presumed be installed, you may use conda to do python version management.
 To install from scratch, please set python path at start of ./install-dependencies.sh and run: `./install-dependencies.sh`.
 Bamsurgeon may be failed during exonerate installation. you may install exonerate using conda: `conda install -c bioconda exonerate`
 R 4.0+ is required for plotting.
-R packages `ggplot2` and `gridExtra` need to be installed.
-These packages can be installed from CRAN simply.
+The R packages `ggplot2`, `gridExtra` and `this.path` need to be installed.
+These packages can be installed from CRAN.

 1. samtools, bcftools, bwa.